isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/c-drvd-mtrcs.md

 ---
 description: You define new metrics (referred to as derived metrics) and edit existing metric definitions using the Metric Editor.
-seo-description: You define new metrics (referred to as derived metrics) and edit existing metric definitions using the Metric Editor.
-seo-title: Work with derived metrics
 solution: Analytics
 title: Work with derived metrics
 topic: Data workbench